JeppeSigaard/hacker-news-reader/README.md

 - The project uses Vite and Tailwind for swift prototyping.
 - The project includes an API proxy written in express.
 The proxy uses in-memory cache for balancing load against the hacker news API, and reshapes the incoming data for use in this app.
-- The projects experiments with leveraging React's Suspense spec for data fetching.
+- The projects experiments with leveraging React's Suspense spec and the use() hook for data fetching on the client.

 #### How to advance